diepbp/ANTLR_EclipseCpp/README.md

 Build your own parser
 ---------------------------------
 - Find/create your lexer and parser rules.
-Assuming that the lexer and parser file are yourLexer.g4 and yourParser.g4.
+Assuming that the lexer and parser files are yourLexer.g4 and yourParser.g4.
 - Update generate.sh in the /runtime/Cpp/demo folder.
 Note that your antlr jar file, yourLexer.g4 and yourParser.g4 should be in this folder.

 ```